matth-adenyo/e-com_RS/README.md

 The primary objectives of this project include:

-- Developing an algorithm to predict item properties for "addtocart" events using data from "view" events.
+- To develop an algorithm to predict item properties for "addtocart" events using data from "view" events.
-- Identifying and filtering out abnormal user behaviour to enhance the recommendation system's efficiency.
+- Identify and filter out abnormal user behaviour to enhance the recommendation system's efficiency.